Dssix/Aetherquill/README.md

 ### 🔮 The Path Forward (Future Vision)

-The foundation is strong, but the work of a master craftsman is never truly done.
-The next enchantments to be woven are focused on polishing the scribe's experience:

-*   **✨ The Living Panels:** Elevate the character creation experience by replacing the simple up/down arrows for trait reordering with a fluid **drag-and-drop** interface.
-*   **🎨 Dark Mode:** A "Midnight Parchment" theme for scribes who work best by moonlight, allowing you to switch between a light and dark version of the vintage aesthetic.
+Aetherquill Version 1.0 is a complete and polished local-first application.
+The next grand milestone is **"The Cloud Sanctum."**

-*   **☁️ The Cloud Sanctum:** Prepare the application for an optional cloud backend (like Firebase/Firestore) to allow for data synchronization across multiple devices.
+*   **☁️ Backend Integration:** The current architecture, with its user-scoped data model and centralized store actions, is designed for a seamless transition.
+The next phase of development will focus on building a backend (e.g., with Node.js/NestJS or Java/Spring Boot) and replacing the `localStorage` utilities with asynchronous API calls to allow for data synchronization across multiple devices.

 ---